kkat85/azure-microsoft-graph-jwt-java/README.md

 # azure-microsoft-graph-jwt-java
-Generate JWT token for Microsoft Graph app registered in Azure using Java
+Generate JWT token for application registered in Azure using Java
 >Read Pre-requisites and dependencies in Wiki Page